Overview of this Section

 • Foundations & ground-level floors.
 Almost all of the perimeter walls of the house were bedded directly onto the underlying sandstone platform, thus providing a very stable structure.
 In a number of cases, these load-bearing walls were positioned deeply into carefully cut recesses in the stone so that the building was truly of, and embedded, in its landscape.

 • Walls.
 The exterior stone walls were tuck-pointed with a sand, lime and cement mortar and left to weather naturally.
 This mortar was mixed to be “soft” - low in cement, high in lime - to ensure that the pointing rather than the sandstone blocks would crack with expansion or settlement.
-These tuck-pointing cracks could easily be repaired.
+These tuck-pointing cracks could then easily be repaired.

 Some upper-level walls are not load-bearing.
 These were made of common house bricks and then rendered with pigmented mortar.
 The resulting surfaces were very roughly textured and their colouring varied room to room but was predominately in organic tones of brown and ochre.